jawa-the-hutt/nativescript-vue-dynamo/README.md

 ## Demo project

 Take a look at the demo project for a simplistic project that implements this plugin with many of the examples discussed above.
-Notice within the `utils/global-mixin-native` class file there is an example of intercepting the Android back button behavior and then plugging into the `$goBack` navigation aide.
+Notice within the `utils/global-mixin-native` class file there is an example of intercepting the Android back button behavior and then plugging it into the `$goBack()` navigation aide.